 The Department of Communication Sciences and Disorders (CSD) is actively engaged in research and scholarship, innovative in its teaching and clinical education, and is strongly committed to its advocacy and community outreach efforts.
-We prepare students for the exciting professions of speech-language pathology and audiology, wherein practitioners provide services for individuals of all ages who have speech, voice, language, swallowing, hearing and/or balance disorders.
+We prepare students for exciting professions which improve the lives of persons or family members who have communication disorders.

-CSD offers a pre-professional Bachelor of Science (BS) program in Communication Sciences and Disorders, a professional Master of Science (MS) program in Speech-Language Pathology, and a professional Doctor of Audiology (AuD) program.
-Our newest program, the PhD in Communication Sciences and Disorders, is specifically designed for expert clinicians who seek a leadership role as a researcher and scholar in the discipline.
+CSD has two minors, a Bachelor of Science (BS) program in Communication Sciences and Disorders, a professional Master of Science (MS) program in Speech-Language Pathology, a professional Doctor of Audiology (AuD) program, as well as a PhD in Communication Sciences and Disorders, which is specifically designed for expert clinicians who seek a leadership role as a researcher and scholar in the discipline.